 - Strong administrative, organizational, and time management skills

 - Ability to plan, coordinate and manage projects and meet deadlines

 - Sound judgment with established guidelines, policies, and procedures

 - Ability to travel independently within Santa Cruz County

-- Strong computer skills with proficiency in Google Suite and Canva.
-Experience with Asana a plus!
+- Strong computer skills with proficiency in Google Suite.
+Experience with Asana project management system a plus!

 Who we are: For 40+ years, Arts Council Santa Cruz County has led the charge to support the unique, ever-evolving Santa Cruz County arts community.
 We’re passionate advocates for the arts, organizations, and people who make art happen.
 We believe in the power of the arts to transform our community, and our daily work of art reflects that belief.